TissueMAPS/TissueMAPS/docs/developer_guide.rst

 R example
 *********

-To implement the same interface in *R*, we have to get a bit more inventive, since *R* is is not a propper programming language (Ups!).
+To implement the same interface in *R*, we have to get a bit more creative, since *R* is not a proper programming language (Ups!
+Did I just say that?).

 .. code-block:: r